 “When this dramatic cannibalizing event ends there are two possible outcomes: the two stars merge into a single star or an initial binary transforms into an exotic short-period one,” said Ivanova.

 The event is believed to take anywhere from a dozen days to a few hundred years to complete—an extremely fast time frame in terms of celestial events, Ivanova says.

 More than half of all stars in the universe are binary stars, but Ivanova says it was not known what a common envelope event would look like until now.

-After analyzing the physics of what happens in the outer layers of a common envelope, the U of A researchers found that hot and ionized material in the common envelope cools and expands, then releases energy in the form of a bright red outburst of light.
+After analyzing the physics of what happens in the outer layers of a common envelope, the University of Alberta researchers found that hot and ionized material in the common envelope cools and expands, then releases energy in the form of a bright red outburst of light.

 Ivanova linked these theoretically anticipated common envelope outbursts with recently discovered luminous red novae, mysterious transients that are brighter than novae and just a bit less luminous than supernovae.

 “Our research both provides a way to identify common envelope events and explains the luminosity generated during the common envelope event,” said Ivanova.